 The spongy discs in your spine have plenty of fluid in them when you're young, but as you age, the moisture levels drop, and your discs get drier and flatter.
 To make matters worse, your body's natural repair mechanisms don't work as well when you get older, so there's less healing activity or cell renewal in your discs.

 This degeneration of your spinal discs makes the outer coating more likely to develop weak spots.
-Herniation occurs when the inside of the disc eventually squeezes through the weakened outer shell.
+Disc herniation occurs when the inside of the disc eventually squeezes through the weakened outer shell.

 You might find that a combination of rest, anti-inflammatory medication, ice packs, and gentle exercise are all you need to relieve the symptoms of disc displacement.